tboom-ai/SIMOH/README.md

          - E1.3 Digital Visualization of the path
          - E2 Crack Detection
          - E3 Live BIM interface
-- **test**: This folder contains some testing and training scripts which were used during developing the project.
+- **test**: This folder contains some testing, data preprocessing and yolo-model training scripts which were used during developing the project.

 - **```main_app_PPE.py```**: This the main script to be run to launch the App for PPE hazard detection.